 Do not include compensation that is exempt from Montana tax.
-This includes exempt tribal income, unemployment compensation, workers' compensation benefits, military salary of residents on active duty, exempt income of nonresident military servicepersons and their spouses, some federally taxed tips and gratuities, health insurance premiums taxed to the employee, and student loan repayments taxed to a health care professional.
+This includes exempt tribal income, unemployment compensation, workers' compensation benefits, military salary of residents on active duty, exempt income of nonresident military servicepersons and their spouses, some federally taxed tips and gratuities, health insurance premiums taxed to the employee, and student loan repayments taxed to a health care professional, or wages covered by the Montana/North Dakota reciprocal agreement.